 Manufacturing careers provide the opportunity to solve problems that have a global impact, apply creative solutions to complex problems, and innovate solutions to implement improvements to keep the industry globally competitive.
-With a projected gap of 25,000 talented individuals needed to fill manufacturing jobs in Southwestern Pennsylvania alone, opportunities abound for those who are ambitious, willing to learn, and willing to take that first step into this career pathway.
+There are opportunities abound for those who are ambitious, willing to learn, and willing to take that first step into this career pathway.
 There are multiple pathways into the manufacturing jobs of today and the future.
 And there are multiple ways in which job seekers can prepare for these opportunities whether through improvements in basic employability skills, basic mechanical skills, and other related technical training.

 Take a self-assessment and discover careers that match your skills, interests, or values.

 Participate in training and earn credentials that align with your interests and job opportunities.

 Begin an Apprenticeship program that allows you to “earn and learn” while gaining valuable on- the-job experience and recognized credentials.

 Find a Job — Research thousands of jobs currently available in manufacturing.
 Sort and filter by location, title, salary and more.

 Play these mobile games to practice skills used in manufacturing careers.
 You will also get an idea of the problem-solving skills and creative thinking that is used in manufacturing.

 CubeCut: Making Your Future simulates the skills needed by a CNC Machinist looking to manufacture a part from raw material.